sonic-net/SONiC/doc/california_law/California_law.md

 ####  1.7.1. <a name='Flowdescription'></a>Flow description
 Feature is expected to be disabled by default.
-Build flag CHANGE_DEFAULT_PASWD will be used to set feature state.
+Build flag CHANGE_DEFAULT_PASSWORD will be used to set feature state.

 Feature uses only Linux native system tools.
 As a result doesn't require interaction with cli or db.